Improving Facade Parsing with Vision Transformers and Line Integration: Results

 \subsection{Comparison to Previous Works}

 In this section, we compared our method to SOTA methods in semantic segmentation tasks (PSPNet \cite{zhao2017pyramid}, Deeplabv3+ \cite{chen2017rethinking}, OCR \cite{yuan2020object}, Swin-L UperNet \cite{liu2021swin}, SETR-L MLA \cite{zheng2021rethinking}, and Segmentor \cite{strudel2021segmenter}) and methods specially designed for facade segmentation tasks (DeepFacade \cite{liu2017deepfacade}, FacMagNet \cite{DAI2021107921}, and ALKNet \cite{ma2020pyramid}).
-For DeepFacde, we implement it with Segmentor as segmentation model and Faster-RCNN for revision.
-It serves as a comparison revision method to our LARF.
-For a fair comparison, all revision methods are only related to windows.
+For CFP, our revision methods are only related to windows and doors (other classes are rare quadrilateral).
+For ECP 2011 and RueMonge 2014, revision is implemented for all classes besides building and sky.
 We aim to showcase the effectiveness and accuracy of our method by evaluating its performance against these prominent baselines.
 The following discussion outlines the evaluation of three datasets used for the comparison, providing a thorough analysis of the results obtained.

 As presented in Table \ref{acc_tab1}, we first want to showcase the experimental results obtained from our CFP dataset.
 Notably, our RTFP consistently outperforms all competitive methods, with the most exceptional performance emerging when utilizing ViT-Base with a patch size of 16 (for more comprehensive insights, refer to section \ref{ablation}).
 The comparison also indicates that ViT-based approaches exhibit superior performance compared to their CNN-based counterparts.
-For instance, the mIoU of Segmentor, a ViT method, is marginally superior by approximately 0.89\% than CNN-based Deeplabv3+.
+For instance, the mIoU of Segmentor, a ViT method, is marginally superior by approximately 0.71\% than CNN-based Deeplabv3+.
 This observation substantiates our hypothesis that the ViT architecture holds promise in the context of facade segmentation tasks.
 Its holistic perception capability aligns well with the requirements of comprehending complex facade scenes, ultimately contributing to improved segmentation outcomes.
-We can also find that the backbone selection is also essential, especially for those methods designed for facade segmentation.
-A heavy backbone with extra revision (e.g., DeepFacade and FacMagNet) will get better results.
+We can also find that a heavy extra revision (e.g., DeepFacade and FacMagNet) will get better results.
 We further demonstrate the performance comparison over ECP and RueMonge (Table \ref{acc_ECP} and Table \ref{acc_RueMonge}), respectively.
 RTFP still shows its superiority over previous works.